DonnaYoung.org

 If your child is confused about this when using the graph-block paper, explain that the "block" is the large rectangular area that is enclosing the graph lines.

 To mom: When your children are learning a new concept it is important for them to "show their work."
 That means that they should write out the entire problem and work it on their paper, not on scratch paper.
 This is important because if they make errors, you can see what they did wrong.
-This makes correcting more productive.
+This makes correcting math more productive.

 Doing problems "in their head" is ok after they have learned how to do new concepts and as long as they are not missing the problems.
 If they start missing the problems, have them show their work again so you can determine what they are doing wrong.